Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Maxwell's equations with nonlinear boundary conditions

 \begin{remark} The boundary integral equation above can be shifted in the frequency domain in the following sense.
 Let $\sigma >0$ be some constant and let $\widetilde \Caldimp(s) = \Caldimp(s+\sigma)$.
 Then, \eqref{bie-weak-nonlinear} is equivalent to the boundary integral equation

 where the boundary densities are shifted via $\widetilde \bvarphi = e^{-\sigma t}\bvarphi$ and $\widetilde \bpsi = e^{-\sigma t}\bpsi$.
 Although this boundary integral equation is equivalent to \eqref{bie-weak-nonlinear}, their numerical discretization differ.
-In particular, parts of the subsequent error analysis only holds for the discretization of this shifted boundary integral equation, though numerical experiments indicate that the shift is not necessary for practical computations. \end{remark}
+In particular, parts of the subsequent error analysis only holds for the discretization of this shifted boundary integral equation, though numerical experiments indicate that the shift is not necessary for practical computations \brev (see Figure~\ref{fig:shifts}).
+The occurence of artificial shifts, that are unnecessary for practical computations but necessary for the convergence analysis, also arises in the context of space-time Galerkin methods for time-dependent boundary integral equations \cite{BH86a}. \erev \end{remark}